HTTP Response

 exit;

-setExpiration (?string $time)
+setExpiration (?string $expire)

 Sets the expiration of the HTTP document using the Cache-Control and Expires headers.
 The parameter is either a time interval (as text) or null, which disables caching.